filiprigoir/PswKey-php/src/Core/Documentation/Format/Custom.md

 Characteristics:

 - order of method calls does not matter
+- order of bases does not matter
-- uses the main key material
+- uses always the main key material
-- deterministic across requests

-based on:
-- salt
-- optional pepper